SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: Target Selection and Observation

 \subsubsection{Quiescent Galaxies and Other High-redshift Targets}

 In addition to the primary science categories above, the SMILES NIRSpec masks include several other galaxy types to broaden the scientific return.
-We include massive quiescent galaxies at $z>1$ \citep{ji_jades_2024} to investigate post-starburst and aging stellar populations.
-Candidate members of protoclusters and overdense structures at $z\sim2$ and 5 are also included, based on photometric redshifts and environmental selection \citep[][P.~Rinaldi et al.~in prep.]{helton_jwst_2023}.
+We include massive quiescent galaxies at $z>1$, drawn from the JADES quiescent catalog of \citep{ji_jades_2024}, to investigate post-starburst and aging stellar populations.
+Candidate members of protoclusters and overdense structures at $z\sim2$ and 5 are also included, based on photometric redshifts and environmental selection from \citep[][P.~Rinaldi et al.~in prep.]{helton_jwst_2023}.
 We further target emission-line galaxies identified in the FRESCO grism data at $z>3$ (\citealt{hainline_cosmos_2024} and F.\ Sun et al.\ private communication), as well as radio sources from deep 6 GHz VLA imaging at $\sim0.45''$ resolution \citep{alberts_completing_2020}.
 These filler targets provide opportunities to explore a wide range of galaxy environments, gas excitation conditions, and evolutionary stages.